What is a Sweeper in Soccer? (Full Position Guide)

 Patience and discipline are also important when you have the ball.

 If you can’t find a progressive pass, simply knock the ball back to the keeper and start again.

 Be patient and wait for the perfect moment to drive up the pitch.

-Sweepers in soccer need a high level of endurance and pace.
+Sweepers in soccer require a high level of endurance.

 As you need to be mobile and athletic, you must work on these aspects in your training to stay effective throughout games.

-Incorporating a variety of speed and agility drills can do wonders for your game.
+Incorporating a variety of speed and agility drills can help this considerably.

 Good stamina makes all the difference in the dying moments of a close match.

 Tip #5: Become a Student of the Game

 In the modern era, young soccer players have an abundance of free resources available.